Updated November 22, 2024

 -

 Have the prettiest, healthiest plants in the world.
-But also have an abundant, knowledgeable selling staff to handle the demand.
+But also have an abundant, knowledgeable sales staff to handle the demand.
 Especially during spring, your high season.

 -

-Have more than one cashier and they better hustle and call someone if there's more than one customer waiting.
+Have more than one cashier, and they better hustle and call someone if more than one customer is waiting.

 -

-Have cashier training to anticipate what customers will need and suggest to everyone.
+Cashier training is needed to anticipate what customers will need and make suggestions to everyone.

 -